Kong/lua-kong-nginx-module/README.md

 $kong\_request\_id
 ------------------
-Unique request identifier generated from 16 random bytes, in hexadecimal.
+Unique request identifier generated from 16 pseudo-random bytes, in hexadecimal.
-This variable has already been indexed.
+This variable is indexed.

 [Back to TOC](#table-of-contents)